Private players crucial in defence manufacturing

 The corporatisation of the Ordnance Factory Board has to be seen in the overall

-context of improving India's military industry capability has to make its armed forced self-reliant — ‘Aatmanirbhar'.
-The Army accounts for more than half of the total defence of India, with most of the expenditure going into the maintenance of cantonments, salaries and pensions, instead of critical arms and ammunition.
+context of improving India's military industry capability India has to make its armed forced self-reliant — ‘Aatmanirbhar’.
+The Army accounts for more than half of the total defence budget of India, with most of the expenditure going into the maintenance of cantonments, salaries and pensions, instead of critical arms and ammunition.

 On February 1, 2020, Finance Minister Nirmala Sitharaman earmarked Rs 4,71,378